Standard deviation

-In statistics, the standard deviation is a measure of the amount of variation or dispersion of a set of values.
+In statistics, the standard deviation is a measure of the amount of variation of the values of a variable about its mean.
 A low standard deviation indicates that the values tend to be close to the mean (also called the expected value) of the set, while a high standard deviation indicates that the values are spread out over a wider range.

-Standard deviation may be abbreviated SD, and is most commonly represented in mathematical texts and equations by the lower case Greek letter σ (sigma), for the population standard deviation, or the Latin letter s, for the sample standard deviation.
+The standard deviation is commonly used in the determination of what constitutes an outlier and what does not.
+Standard deviation may be abbreviated SD or std dev, and is most commonly represented in mathematical texts and equations by the lowercase Greek letter σ (sigma), for the population standard deviation, or the Latin letter s, for the sample standard deviation.

 The standard deviation of a random variable, sample, statistical population, data set, or probability distribution is the square root of its variance.
-It is algebraically simpler, though in practice less robust, than the average absolute deviation.
+(For a finite population, variance is the average of the squared deviations from the mean.)
 A useful property of the standard deviation is that, unlike the variance, it is expressed in the same unit as the data.
+Standard deviation can also be used to calculate standard error for a finite sample, and to determine statistical significance.